 I received an email or a letter requesting an interview.
 What is the process involved?

-If the department Chair has contacted you, it is because your Instructor has expressed concern regarding your academic work.
+If the Graduate Program Director has contacted you, it is because your Instructor has expressed concern regarding your academic work.
 The purpose of the meeting is to discover the circumstances of the alleged academic misconduct.
-You will be told what the specific concerns are, and you will be given an opportunity to respond to the allegation(s) and should receive a recommended outcome from the Chair.
-You have the right to an advisor such as the Ombudsperson during this process.
+You will be told what the specific concerns are, be given an opportunity to respond to the allegation(s) and should receive a recommended outcome from the Graduate Program Director.
+You have the right to invite an advisor such as the Ombudsperson to this meeting.

 What happens if I do not attend the interview?

 Not attending the interview means that you give up your right to defend yourself or to respond to the allegation(s).
-The discipline process will continue with you “in absentia” and disciplinary recommendations may be forwarded to the Office of the Dean.
+The discipline process will continue with you “in absentia” and disciplinary recommendations may be forwarded to the Office of the Faculty Dean and the Office of the Graduate Dean.
 This means that decisions that may affect your academic standing will be made without your input.
 You will be notified, in writing, of any discipline outcome or penalty.
 Students are strongly encouraged to participate in any proceedings and decision-making that may have an impact on their academic standing.

-What happens if my case is forwarded to the Office of the Dean?
+What happens if my case is forwarded to the Office of the Dean(s)?

 What are possible discipline decisions?